 Though cancer is quite common among older adults, some types have a poor prognosis or may be prone to relapse.
 In addition, cancer treatments may interfere with study participation.
 The most common forms of skin cancer are basal cell carcinoma and squamous cell carcinoma.
 These cancers have an excellent prognosis.
 Participants reporting only these forms of cancer are eligible for LIFE.
 Participants reporting melanoma skin cancer are not eligible.

-Participants reporting a history of colon, rectal, prostate, uterine, breast, cervical (Stage 1), thyroid, or oral cancer may be eligible for the study.
+Participants reporting a history of colon, rectal, prostate, uterine, breast, cervical, thyroid, or oral cancer may be eligible for the study.
 These cancers have a good prognosis if caught early in their natural history.
 Patients undergoing current radiation or chemotherapy for these cancers are not eligible for the LIFE study.
 Patients with a recent history of these 8 kinds of cancer but who are not currently receiving treatment may be eligible at the discretion of the clinical center's PI or the PI's designee.
-Participants reporting a recent diagnosis of cancer of any type other than the 10 listed above are not eligible for the LIFE Study unless the study physician affirms eligibility based on review of the relevant medical records and/or discussion with the participant's physician.
+Participants reporting a recent diagnosis of cancer of any type other than the 10 listed above are not eligible for the LIFE Study.

 3.4.2.1.3.
-Symptoms developing during the 400m Walk Test
+Symptoms developing during the 400m Walk Test.

-Participants developing substantial shortness of breath or chest pain during the 400m walk test are at high risk of experiencing an adverse event during the study and cannot safely participate in the physical activity group.
+Participants developing substantial shortness of breath or chest pain during the 400m walk test are at high risk of experiencing an adverse event during the study and can not safely participate in the physical activity group.
 These participants are to be excluded from the LIFE study.